Ronald K. Chen

 Prior to becoming the Public Advocate, Dean Chen was the Associate Dean for Academic Affairs at the law school, with responsibility for overall academic and curricular operations and policy.
 He has also served as Acting Director of the Minority Student Program.
 Through all these jobs, he maintained a busy schedule as a law professor, teaching Contracts, Federal Courts, Mass Media Law and Church-State Relations.
 In addition, Dean Chen has appeared numerous times in state and federal court litigating civil rights, civil liberties and constitutional law cases.
 He currently continues this work through the Constitutional Rights Clinic.

 Dean Chen is an active lay leader of the American Civil Liberties Union (ACLU).
 He first served as a trustee on the New Jersey affiliate board from 1989 to 2002, and then was elected to ACLU’s national board.
 In 2002, he was elected by the national board to serve on the National Executive Committee.
 After completing his term as Public Advocate, he has been re-elected to the ACLU National Board and New Jersey affiliate board, and currently serves on the ACLU-NJ Legal Committee and the ACLU National Board Executive Committee.

 Dean Chen earned a bachelor’s degree from Dartmouth College in 1980 and graduated from Rutgers School of Law–Newark with high honors in 1983, where he was editor-in-chief of the Rutgers Law Review and the Saul Tischler Scholar.
 He served as law clerk to the Honorable Leonard I. Garth of the United States Court of Appeals for the Third Circuit, and then practiced with a large New York City firm until 1987 when he returned to the law school as a member of the faculty.

-He currently serves as Vice-Chair of the New Jersey Supreme Court Advisory Committee on Professional Ethics, as a member of the New Jersey Law Journal editorial board, and is a member of the NJ Supreme Court Historical Society Advisory Board.
+He currently serves as Chair of the New Jersey Supreme Court Advisory Committee on Professional Ethics, as a member of the New Jersey Law Journal editorial board, and is a member of the NJ Supreme Court Historical Society Advisory Board.
 He has served on numerous ad hoc committees and working groups for the New Jersey judiciary.
 He chaired the New Jersey State Bar Association Committee on Legal Education from 2003-2006, and chaired the Third Circuit Lawyers Advisory Committee from 2002-2003.